- What is a health science center?

-A. One professional or academc reference/evaluation is required for RN to BSN applicants only submitted through the NursingCAS application.
-For those applying to the M.S.N. program, three professional or academic references are required.
+A. One professional or academic reference/evaluation is required for RN-to-BSN applicants, and should only be submitted through the NursingCAS application.
+For those applying to the MSN program, three professional or academic references are required.

 Q. What is the deadline for applications and required credentials?

-A. Application deadlines are posted on the individual program track pages - future students.
+A. Application deadlines are posted on the individual program track pages.